Irregular Income

 If you have irregular income, calculate an average.
 Tally up your total income over the last year and divide that by 12.
 This will determine your monthly average income for the previous year.
 If you’re not sure how much you earned in the last year, go over your bank statements and look for deposits.

 Like your expenses, it’s important to track your income.
 That’s especially true if you sometimes receive cash.
-You’ll have an easier time choosing how to spend your money if you know what you’re working with.
+You’ll have an easier time deciding how to spend your money if you know what you’re working with.

 Your average can be used as a guide when setting your budget.
 Ideally, your average income is more than you need to cover your necessary expenses.
-If that’s true, you can allocate the rest to your financial goals, like paying down debt or saving up for emergencies.
+If that’s true, you can allocate the rest to your financial goals, like paying down debt or saving up for emergencies

 Related: Living paycheck to paycheck: Strategies to break the cycle